S3-working-group/s3-practical-guide/S3-practical-guide.md

 Some considerations for successfully preparing a meeting:

-- clarify and communicate the driver for, and intended outcome of the meeting
+- clarify and communicate the [driver](glossary:driver) for, and [intended outcome](glossary:intended-outcome) of the meeting
 - decide who to invite
 - create an agenda
 - schedule the meeting enough in advance, so people have time to prepare
 - choose an appropriate duration for the meeting
-- be clear who will facilitate the meeting, who will take minutes and who will take care of any follow-up
+- be clear who will _facilitate the meeting_, who will take minutes and who will take care of any follow-up

 ### Preparing an Agenda